peak-scale/capsule-argo-addon/README.md

 ![Argo Capsule Addon Overview](docs/images/addon-overview.svg)

-By design the Addon is designed to work with the capsule-proxy.
-Meaning each Appproject gets it's own declarative and project scoped cluster.
-Which is finally a dedicated ServiceAccount, who is promoted as owner on the corresponding tenant.
+By design the Addon is designed to work with the capsule-proxy, but it also works without it.
+We have yet to discover the performance with the capsule-proxy in place vs without it.
+Each Tenant is translated into a dedicated Appproject.
+Each Appproject gets it's own declarative and project scoped cluster.
+Which is finally also a dedicated ServiceAccount, who is promoted as owner on the corresponding tenant.

 The project's goal is to create a very generic experience for administrators.
 We know of different companies which already have implemented such an operator for argocd.
 This is our attempt to reconcile all development into one project.